 Particulates can be detected through simple visual observation of the fuel itself and/or through chemical analysis if the particulate size is beyond visual inspection limits.

 Water can be detected through simple tests.
 Commercially available water tests for fuel show, as an example, whether the water in fuel is above or below 30 parts per million.

 Microbial fuel contamination, known as jet fuel fungus in jet fuel, or diesel bug in diesel, is detected through specially designed fuel tests.
 Traditionally, these tests are performed off-site, with a delay of up to 10 days to get the results.
 However, you can perform the procedure on-site with more modern fuel tests such as FUELSTAT®.

 FUELSTAT® 15-minute jet fuel test

-Easy immunoassay testing that finds all dangerous microbes in aviation fuel.
+Easy immunoassay antibody testing that finds all dangerous microbes in aviation fuel.

 What happens when microbial contamination is left to grow unchecked?